varya/varya.github.com/src/documents/posts/react-redux-simple-project/index_en.html.md

 The entering file of the application [src/index.js](https://github.com/varya/react-redux-project/blob/master/src/index.js) takes the components or containers, makes the Redux store and creates the app with them.
-In here, you can also decorate representative components with Redux' `connect` if they do not have special container.
+In here, you can also decorate representative components with Redux' `connect` if they do not have a special container.

-As the following weeks showed, this structure turned out to be very convinient.
+As the following weeks showed, this structure turned out to be very convenient.
 Of course, it has evolved more.
 I hope to cover the changes in the next posts.